Greengage-project/Documentation/docs/HOWTO Thematic co-explorations.md

+## #0: Define research questions/hypothesis to be validated to enable policy making

+## #1: Preparation of co-production process including configuration of COb's community's teams

+## #2: Setup of the discussion and thematic co-exploration collection platform

-## #2: Registration of available (statistical) and required datasets’ metadata in DataHub from available and to be generated datasets
+## #3: Inventory of available (statistical) and required datasets’ metadata in DataHub from available and to be generated datasets

+### Responsible:
-### Responsible: Pilot Owners
+Pilot Owners

 ### Objective
 The primary goal of this step is to establish a comprehensive and organised system for managing datasets relevant to our project.
 By requiring pilot owners to register both existing and forthcoming datasets, we aim to create a centralised repository of metadata that will serve as a foundational resource for the technical team.
 This registration process will facilitate the subsequent uploading and integration of these datasets into the project's infrastructure.
 The overarching objective is to develop a detailed and accessible catalog of data, which will not only streamline project operations but also enhance the efficacy of data analysis and decision-making processes.
 This initiative is instrumental in ensuring that all stakeholders have a clear and consistent understanding of the available resources, thereby optimising the utilisation and impact of the data within the scope of the project.